marcellodibello/law-source/content/post/algorithms-criminal-justice.md

 individuals for the minority group will be greater on a per capita basis than the costs of coercing majority group members (1113).

 This observation has an important consequence.
-That is:
+If decision thresholds should be set at a socially efficient level balancing costs and benefits of pre-trial coercion, and if the costs of coercion are higher for blacks than for whites because of uneven spillover effects, then the standard for imposing corecion must be more stringent for blacks than for whites, other things equal.
+As Huq writes:

 >   accounting for both the immediate and spillover costs of crime control when its immediate benefits are small conduces to a bifurcated risk threshold—one rule for the majority, and one for minority (1131).

-Decision thresholds should be set at a socially efficient level balancing costs and benefits of pre-trial coercion.
-If the costs of coercion are higher for blacks than for whites because of spillover effects, the standard for imposing corecion must be more stringent for blacks than for whites, other things equal.

-Huq's argument has the merit of locating the question of algorithmic fairness in the context of racial stratification without narrowly focusing on equality metrics.
-But, as a consequentialism argument, it neglects comparative, fairness-based considerations.
+This argument has the merit of locating the question of algorithmic fairness in the context of racial stratification without narrowly focusing on equality metrics.
+But, as a consequentialism argument, it essentially ignores comparative, fairness-based considerations.

 Presumbly, Huq would say that coercing non-reoffender blacks at much higer rates than non-reoffenders whites is justified provided the coercion has positive net benefits for the black community as a whole.
-In this framework, the difference between reoffeders and non-reoffenders has limited significance:
+In this context, the difference between reoffeders and non-reoffenders has limited significance:

 > there is no